About Toremifene (Fareston®)

 Possible Side Effects of Toremifene

 There are a number of things you can do to manage the side effects of toremifene.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 - Keep well-hydrated with eight glasses of water daily.

 - Drink ice water or apply an ice pack at the onset of a hot flash.

 - Wear cotton or lightweight, breathable fabrics and dress in layers so you can adjust as needed.